Heat Stroke in Babies – Symptoms, Complications and Treatment

 What Is Heat Stroke?

-A human body has a regulated internal temperature, this keeps the blood flowing, organs healthy, and helps keep you fit.
+The human body has a regulated internal temperature, which keeps the blood flowing, organs healthy, and helps keep you fit.
 Your baby’s body is still growing, but it still has an automated system to keep the temperature in check and a system for cooling down.
 When this system is compromised, your baby is at risk of an unregulated rise in body temperature.
 This can be extremely dangerous and potentially fatal.
 When your baby’s body begins to overheat beyond control and doesn’t cool down, it is known as a heat stroke (4).

 Causes of Heat Stroke in Infants